niclabs/docker/tchsm/demo-bind/README.md

 # TCHSM Demo

 # Demo of a DNS server with DNSSEC support using the TCHSM
-Docker based demo of the TCHSM as cryptographic backend on BIND and [OpenDNSSEC](opendnssec.md) who implementing DNSSEC.
+Docker based demo of the TCHSM as cryptographic backend on BIND and [OpenDNSSEC](opendnssec.md).
+The demo uses the PKCS#11 implementation of OpenDNSSEC because the [native implementation of BIND have problems](problems_bind_pkcs11.md).

 ## Run the Demo